 Using images as graphics when using the turtle module in Python

-When using games as a way of learning programming, fancy graphics are the least important part - what matters is a functional game; it can always be made to look prettier later.
+When using games as a way of learning programming in Python, fancy graphics are the least important part - what matters is a functional game; it can always be made to look prettier later.
 Still there is a relatively easy way of using images in the games we write.
 This technical post summarises the steps required to do so when using the turtle package.

 To use images with the turtle package in Python there are two steps: